agarccav/a11y/README.md

 ---

-But the most important thing you can do is... puy yourself in the place of other people.
+But the most important thing you can do is... put yourself in the place of other people.